 Benefits: Contextual foundation | Stable vocabulary

-When teams target a domain of behavior, they should establish a grounding hypothesis, theory or general understanding about the domain.
-For example, to understand a fallen apple, one may need to recognize the parts that give structure to the apple, but also how the apple falls from a tree; in a field; under certain weather conditions; within a region, etc.
+When teams target a domain, they should establish a grounding hypothesis of its underlying behaviors.
+This is similar to understanding an apple; one may need to recognize the parts that give structure to the apple, but also how the apple falls from a tree; in a field; under certain weather conditions; within a region.

-Information architects tend to observe factors that make specific behaviors sustainable.
-This is a valuable perspective because it helps to identify critical systemic constraints, patterns, and assumptions that are often overlooked.
+Information architects seek environmental factors that make specific behaviors sustainable.
+This valuable perspective helps teams identify critical systemic constraints, patterns, and assumptions often overlooked during scoping and research activities.

 Benefits: Rational framing of intent | Actionable design constraints

 Systems have a mechanical nature, where repeated patterns of interconnected behaviors contribute to the overall structure.
-Exposing these patterns and their functional properties enable the most sustainable solution within a problem space.
-The desired outcome from this form of investigation generally promotes structural integrity and predictability.
+Exposing these patterns and their functional properties enables the most sustainable solution within a problem space.
+This investigation’s desired outcome generally promotes structural integrity and predictability.

-IA practitioners with a more technical disposition study conceptual modeling/engineering to manage systemic relations across many forms, including but limited to: concepts, human behavior, content, interaction, user interfaces, and data.
+IA practitioners with a more technical disposition study conceptual modeling/engineering to manage systemic relations across many forms, including concepts, human behavior, content, interaction, user interfaces, and data.

 Benefits: Sustainability | Structure

-Flag: Is your team unable to trace and evaluate how a solution is structured to satisfy a project’s architectural intent?
+Assess: Is your team unable to trace and evaluate how it digital interfaces are structured to satisfy a project’s architectural intent?

 © 2020.
 Nathaniel Davis